-Less significant conditions should be available before or at the time of entry but do not need to be given as much prominence; they might, for example, be stated on an in-store leaflet, accompanying literature or, if entry is by a website, on the promoter’s home page or a page linked to from the ad.
+Other terms and conditions should be available before or at the time of entry but do not need to be given as much prominence; they can be stated on the ad but may also be stated, for example, be stated on an in-store leaflet, accompanying literature or, if entry is by a website, on the promoter’s home page or a page linked to from the ad.
 They include (but are not limited to):

 - any restriction on the number of entries